cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 ### Show Statistics

-This overlays the grafitti area with a collection of performance statistics.
+Overlay the grafitti area with a collection of performance statistics.

 ### Open from remote sources